hvssle/onfido/README.md

 ### Roadmap

 - Improve test coverage with more scenarios
-- Add custom errors based on the response code.
+- Add custom errors based on the response code
 - Improve documentation

 ## Contributing